Kamikaze

 Writings - Books

-Dozens of Japanese books contain letters, poems, and diaries written by kamikaze pilots and other special attack force members such as kaiten (manned torpedo) pilots.
+Dozens of Japanese books contain letters, poems, and diaries written by kamikaze pilots and other Special Attack Corps members such as kaiten (manned torpedo) pilots.
 The most famous of these is Kike Wadatsumi no Koe (Listen to the Voices from the Sea), first published in 1949.
 After many reprintings, over one and a half million copies had been sold through 1982.
 This book has two English translations, Listen to the Voices from the Sea (2000, translated by Midori Yamanouchi and Joseph L. Quinn) and The Sun Goes Down (1956, edited by Jean Lartéguy, translated from the French version by Nora Wydenbruck).
 These two translations contain letters of all types of Japanese soldiers, and kamikaze pilots wrote only about one fifth of the letters.

 Yasukuni Jinja, the national shrine for Japan's war dead, has published many books with writings by special attack corps members.
 These include seven volumes of Eirei no koto no ha (Words of the spirits of war heroes) (1995-2001), which contain letters and brief biographical data on the writers.
 Special attack corps members authored about one fifth of these writings.
 Yasukuni Jinja also publishes other books of writings that include photos and background of the soldiers and the war.
 These books are much easier to read than Eirei no koto no ha (Words of the spirits of war heroes), since they provide context for the letters.
 Chichiue-sama hahaue-sama (Dear father, dear mother) (1988) provides the full text of each letter and then an explanation.
 The following two books provide shorter excerpts of writings as part of the soldiers' personal stories: Iza saraba ware wa mikuni no yamazakura (Farewell, we are our country's mountain cherry blossoms) (1994) and Sange no kokoro to chinkon no makoto (Spirits of heroic dead and devotion to repose of souls) (1995).